kaiosilveira/design-patterns/README.md

 # Design Patterns

-This repository was created to exercise my learnings from the Design Patterns book.
-The idea is to create a subdirectory for each design pattern present in the book and a working example of the implementation.
+This repository was created to exercise my learnings from the Design Patterns and Head First Design Patterns books.
+The idea is to create a subdirectory for each pattern present in those books and provide a working example of them.
+As I'm not exactly creative, some examples will be the same of the ones displayed in the books.

 ## Language choice